 If you want to add more text or graphics to your template, scroll down and use the + Text or + Graphic buttons.

-To add some finishing touches we’ll add a logo to the overlay.
-To do this, find the + Graphic in the side bar on the left (Scroll down if you can’t see this button).
-Select Upload Image, now select a logo to upload, then crop it.
+To add some finishing touches we’ll add a logo to the template.
+Select the + Graphic button in the sidebar on the left.
+Upload Image, select a logo to upload, then crop it.

 Once you’re happy with the design it’s time to download the overlay.
 Select the Download button shown near the top right.